Table of Contents

 - “B:” stands for “bibliography” and shows what the source should look like in a bibliography.
 Note that while the SAGUPaw website may not show a hanging indent for the bibliographic examples, the bibliography in your papers must use a hanging indent.

 A Book with One Author

 The citation of books (17.1) varies due to the wide variety of types of books and information needed to properly identify the source.
-For example, style changes if a book has one author, multiple authors, or an editor.
-It changes if the book is part of a series or single chapter in a compiled work.
+For example, the footnote style changes if a book has one author, multiple authors, or an editor.
+It changes if the book is part of a series or if the reference is to a single chapter in a compiled work.
 The basic format for a book includes author, title, city of publication, publisher, date of publication, and page cited.
-For the examples below and all other examples, “N” is for Footnote, “SN” is for Shortened Footnote, and “B” for Bibliography.

 Regardless of how this webpage renders the format, the first line of footnotes should be indented by ½ inch.
-Entries in the bibliography should be justified all the way to the left and then formatted with a hanging indent.
-Bibliographic entries are single-spaced within entries, with an extra space between entries.
+Entries in the bibliography should be formatted with a hanging indent.
+Both the footnotes and the bibliography must are single-spaced within entries with an extra space between entries.

 N: 3.
 Michael F. Bird, What Christians Ought to Believe: An Introduction to Christian Doctrine through the Apostles’ Creed (Grand Rapids: Zondervan, 2016), 179.